Lang Campbell: Professional career

 Campbell was acquired by the Cleveland Browns on January 6, 2006, as a free agent.
 He was originally signed by the Browns on April 29, 2005, as an undrafted rookie free agent following the 2005 NFL draft, but was waived by the team on August 28, 2005.
 Campbell represented the Browns for the Berlin Thunder during the 2006 NFL Europe season.

 Campbell started all 10 games of the 2006 season for the Berlin Thunder and led the team in passing with 1,264 yards, completing 116 of 204 attempts with 10 touchdowns and 4 interceptions.
 His totals in attempts and completions led the league.
 The Thunder compiled a 2–7–1 record in 2006, finishing sixth in the six-team league.
 The tie, a 17–17 draw on the road against the Hamburg Sea Devils on April 1, 2006, was one of only two ties to occur in the now-defunct NFL Europe (the league played its final season in 2007 under the moniker NFL Europa).

 He returned to the Cleveland Browns for their 2006 training camp.
 During the preseason, he completed eight passes on 14 attempts for 75 yards.
 He added one touchdown and two interceptions to compile a 76.7 passer rating.
 The Browns released Campbell before the beginning of the 2006 NFL regular season.
 He was re-signed for the final regular season game against the Houston Texans, but did not play.

 Campbell signed with the Austin Wranglers of the Arena Football League on March 2, 2007, as the backup for former Florida State University quarterback Adrian McPherson.
 When McPherson was abruptly released on May 7, 2007, Campbell became the de facto starter for the Wranglers.
 Through 10 games (6 starts), the AFL rookie has posted 1581 yards passing and 28 TDs (against 8 INTs) on 64.7% passing for a passer rating of 112.7, to go along with 3 rushing TDs.
 He earned his first win as a starter with an 82–54 victory over the New York Dragons, a game in which he threw for 8 TDs.

 Campbell was added to the Arizona Cardinals practice squad in August 2007, but was cut early in the 2007 season.
 On October 26, 2007, the Arizona Rattlers (Arena Football) selected Campbell as their 1st pick in the dispersal draft.

 Business career

-Lang has had an illustrious career in sales/ business development since leaving the NFL.
-Working for Morgan Stanley 6 years he became Director of Business Strategy before becoming a benefits consultant for Corporate Synergies.
-Lang then moved into technology sales working for ThreatSwitch as an Account Executive for a year before joining software development firm 3Pillar Global.
+Lang has had a successful career in sales and business development since leaving the NFL.
+He spent six years at Morgan Stanley, where he rose to the position of Director of Business Strategy.
+He then worked as a benefits consultant at Corporate Synergies.
+Lang subsequently moved into technology sales, serving as an Account Executive at ThreatSwitch for one year before joining the software development firm 3Pillar Global.

 In addition to his day-to-day work, Lang has served as a board member for Project Hope for the past 5 years.